TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation

 \section{Experimental Results}

-We present the aggregated experimental results for supervised fine-tuning, DPO, and PPO in Table~\ref{tab:sft_all}, \ref{tab:dpo_all}, and \ref{tab:ppo_all} of Appendix~\ref{sec:appendix_experimental_results}, respectively.
+We present the aggregated experimental results for supervised fine-tuning, DPO, and PPO in Table~\ref{tab:sft_all}, \ref{tab:dpo_all}, and \ref{tab:ppo_all}, respectively.
 The corresponding detailed experimental results are provided in Tables~\ref{tab:sft_mt_bench} through \ref{tab:ppo_alignbench_deepseek} in Appendix~\ref{sec:appendix_experimental_results}.
 When trained on the same dataset, we observe that larger LLMs consistently outperform their smaller counterparts within the Qwen2.5 series.
 Moreover, LLMs trained on data constructed using TaP consistently demonstrate strong performance across supervised fine-tuning, DPO, and PPO.
 This finding underscores the effectiveness of TaP in generating high-quality training data for both supervised and preference fine-tuning of LLMs.
 Furthermore, the experimental results yield additional findings:

-\paragraph{To ensure optimal model performance when scaling up data for supervised fine-tuning, it is crucial to consider factors such as data quality, diversity, and coverage.} The experimental results presented in Table~\ref{tab:sft_all} suggest that despite the relatively small volume of \texttt{TaP-SFT (GPT-4)}, LLMs trained on this dataset outperform those trained on other open-source datasets. \textbf{Notably, LLMs trained on \texttt{TaP-SFT (GPT-4)} consistently surpass those trained on \texttt{BELLE-SFT}, even though \texttt{BELLE-SFT} contains over 180 times the number of samples as \texttt{TaP-SFT (GPT-4)}.} This finding indicates that, beyond dataset size, factors such as data quality, diversity, and coverage play a critical role in model performance.
-These results align with the findings of LIMA \citep{DBLP:conf/nips/ZhouLX0SMMEYYZG23}, which demonstrate that LLMs trained on just 1,000 carefully curated samples can achieve remarkably strong performance.
-However, LIMA's heavy reliance on human curation poses challenges for scalability.
-In contrast, TaP necessitates human involvement only in designing the taxonomy,\footnote{Instead of constructing the taxonomy manually, it can alternatively be constructed either by LLMs alone or through collaboration between humans and LLMs.} making it significantly more scalable.
+\paragraph{To ensure optimal model performance when scaling up data for supervised fine-tuning, it is crucial to consider factors such as data quality, diversity, and coverage.} The experimental results in Table~\ref{tab:sft_all} suggest that despite the relatively small size of \texttt{TaP-SFT (GPT-4)}, LLMs trained on this dataset outperform those trained on other open-source datasets. \textbf{Notably, LLMs trained on \texttt{TaP-SFT (GPT-4)} consistently surpass those trained on \texttt{BELLE-SFT}, even though \texttt{BELLE-SFT} has over 180$\times$ more samples.} This finding indicates that, beyond dataset size, factors such as data quality, diversity, and coverage play critical roles in model performance.
+These results align with the findings of LIMA \citep{DBLP:conf/nips/ZhouLX0SMMEYYZG23}, which show that LLMs trained on only 1,000 carefully curated samples can still achieve strong performance.
+However, LIMA's heavy reliance on human curation poses scalability challenges.
+In contrast, TaP requires human involvement only to design the taxonomy,\footnote{Instead of constructing the taxonomy manually, the taxonomy can also be constructed by LLMs alone or through human--LLM collaboration.} making it significantly more scalable.